 Australian violinist Emily Sun is rapidly gaining international recognition as a rising soloist.
+She was recently named the 2018 ABC Australian Young Performer of the Year - following her performance of Beethoven Violin Concerto with the Sydney Symphony Orchestra in the Sydney Opera House.
+She will be the Australian Broadcasting Corporation's Artist-in-Residence and will release an album with the ABC and the Sydney Symphony Orchestra.
 She was awarded the Gold Medal of the 2016 Royal Overseas League Music Competition UK, the first violinist to win the award since 1981.

 She is the winner of all major Australian violin competitions, including the coveted Symphony Australia Young Performer of the Year Strings Award.
 She has won all available prizes at the Royal College of Music including the Violin Competition 2012 and Concerto Competition 2015.
 Emily is a prizewinner in many international competitions including Yampolsky International Violin Competition (Russia), Bromsgrove International Competition (UK), Royal-Overseas-League Music Competition (UK) Brahms International Competition (Austria) and Lipizer International Violin Competition (Italy).
 She was selected as a Young Concert Artist for The Tillett Trust and Making Music UK.